Apply for IRB Review

 What is “human subjects research”?

-- Research is a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge.
+- Research is systematic investigation, testing, and evaluation, designed to develop or contribute to generalizable knowledge.

 - Human Subject is a living individual about whom an investigator (whether professional or student) conducting research obtains: